munificent/ui-as-code/in-progress/optional-semicolons.md

 ## Proposal

 You finally made it to the actual proposal.
-The pot of gold at the end of the very long rainbox of motivation and justification.
+The pot of gold at the end of the very long rainbow of motivation and justification.

 This proposal is a syntax-only change.
 Once a program has been correctly parsed, it is semantically identical to an existing Dart program with semicolons